serialferris/Project-Portfolio/README.md

 ## Built With

--Html
+- Html
--CSS
+- CSS
--Using Flexbox
+- Using Flexbox
--Using Grid
+- Using Grid
--Added Linters
+- Added Linters

 ## Live Demo (if available)